jkremser/express-generator-typescript/express-generator-typescript/README.md

 ## Debugging
-During development, _express-generator-typescript_ uses `nodemon` to restart the server when changes are detected.
+During development, _express-generator-typescript-kubernetes_ uses `nodemon` to restart the server when changes are detected.
 If you want to enable debugging for node, you'll need to modify the nodemon configurations.
 This is located under `nodemonConfig:` in `package.json` for the server and `./spec/nodemon.json` for unit-testing.
 For the `exec` property, replace `ts-node` with `node --inspect -r ts-node/register`.